 The minimum undergraduate grade point average required is a 3.0 on a 4.0 scale.
 If your undergraduate school uses a different grading scale, the Admissions Committee will determine proportionally your equivalent GPA on a 4.0-point scale.
 You will not need to convert your scores yourself; please take care submitting both score and scale information.

-The GRE Physics subject test is not required; however if you have taken it, please include your score on your application.
+The GRE Physics subject test is not required; however if you have taken it, you are welcome to include your score on your application.

 There is no minimum for any section of the GRE exam.
 Those scores are evaluated in combination with all other aspects of the candidate's application.